ch-hristov/Pickle-viewer/README.md

 This project is currently supporting all .pickle files produced by Python < 3.4.
 Contribute to the repository (feature request is  here https://github.com/ch-hristov/Pickle-viewer/issues/2)

-Note: You need Firebase API key to run this.
-Create a firebase project and download the required fields specified in `environment.prod.ts`
+### Note: You need Firebase API key to run this.
+Create a firebase project and download the required fields specified in `src/environment/environment.prod.ts`